-Listed as missing on 2 October 1945 after his plane failed to return from a familiarization flight near Wakayama, Japan.
+On 2 October 1945, shortly after the war ended, Sample was listed as missing after his Martin PBM Mariner aircraft failed to return from a familiarization flight near Wakayama, Japan.
 Rear Admiral Sample was officially declared dead on 3 October 1946.

 New York Class Battleship: Displacement 27,000 Tons, Dimensions, 573' (oa) x 95' 3" x 29' 7" (Max).
 Armament 10x 14"/45 21 x 5"/51, 56 x 4 x 21" tt.
 Armor, 12" Belt, 14" Turrets, 3" Decks, 12" Conning Tower.
 Machinery, 28,100 IHP; Vertical, triple expansion engines, 2 screws

 Speed, 21 Knots, Crew 1052.

 Operational and Building Data: Laid down by New York Naval Ship Yard, September 11, 1911.
 Launched October 30, 1912.
 Commissioned April 15, 1914.
 Decommissioned August 29, 1946.
 Stricken July 13, 1948.

 Fate: Target During Atomic Bomb Tests, Bikini Atoll, Marshall Islands.
 Sunk, 40 miles off Oahu, July 8, 1948, by Naval Gunfire and Aircraft.